Part 1: Introduction

 - Caroline Bay

-- Caroline Bay Beach Tidal Area - 1 October to 31 March inclusive each year
+- Caroline Bay Beach Tidal Area - 1 October to 31 March inclusive each year and all year round from the Penguin Friendly Areas identified by signs at the northern and southern ends of the beach.

 - Stafford Street - from Sefton Street to North Street